HBartechko/Automated-ELK-Stack-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Public IP address from local workstation can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _Add whitelisted IP addresses: Public IP address from local workstation _
+- Add whitelisted IP addresses: Public IP address from local workstation.

 Machines within the network can only be accessed by Jump Box VM:.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- TODO: Which machine did you allow to access your ELK VM?
+What was its IP address?
--_Jump Box VM: VNET IP 10.0.0.4
+-Jump Box VM: VNET IP 10.0.0.4
 A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |